screwdriver-cd/screwdriver/README.md

 npm run functional
 ```

+## Contribute
+To start contributing to Screwdriver, have a look at our guidelines, as well as pointers on where to start making changes, in our [contributing guide](http://docs.screwdriver.cd/about/contributing).

 ## License

 Code licensed under the BSD 3-Clause license.
-See LICENSE file for terms.
+See [LICENSE file](https://github.com/screwdriver-cd/screwdriver/blob/master/LICENSE) for terms.

 [npm-image]: https://img.shields.io/npm/v/screwdriver-api.svg
 [npm-url]: https://npmjs.org/package/screwdriver-api